 My profile on Twitter and other social sites can be accessed in the top navigation bar.
 I would be happy if you would follow me on them.
 It would also be great if you would let me know when you find something that you find interesting.

 I occasionally write about topics that interest me (microbiology, optics, data science, chess, et cetera).
 These notes are collected and stored as Deep Thoughts and can be accessed from the top navigation bar.
-My most recent post was entitled My Correspondence Chess System.
+My most recent post was entitled General Education Assessment 2.0.
 While I strive to be interesting, I cannot promise that these will be as profound as those of Jack Handey.